microsoft/genaiops-promptflow-template/docs/how_to_onboard_new_flows.md

 **Configuration for flows**  The `configs` folder contains the `deployment and data configuration` for the flows.
 The `data_config.json` file contains one element for each type of dataset required for an environment.
 For example, a flow needs 3 datasets - "pr_data", "training_data" and "test_data" represented by the "data_purpose" element.
 Update the `deployment_config.json` for deployment related configuration.
 Modify the values in these configuration files to reflect your flow deployment.
 Update the `mapping_config.json` for data mapping related configuration.
 Modify the values in these configuration files to reflect your flow execution.

 **Bring Data**  The `data` folder contains data that would be uploaded to AzureML data assets and used for both bulk run and evaluation purpose.
 You can copy the data in this folder in `jsonl` format.

+Alternatively, the data pipelines can populate the data assets.

 **Update Environment dependencies** The `environment` folder contains the `dockerfile` file needed during flow deployment to Azure web apps as Docker containers.